DSpace/RestContract/items.md

 * 403 Unauthorized - if you are not logged in with sufficient permissions
 * 404 Not found - if the item doesn't exist
 * 412 Precondition Failed - if there is a discrepancy between the declared size or checksum and the computed one
-* 422 Unprocessable Entity - if the amount of files was not 1, or the bundleName was omitted
+* 422 Unprocessable Entity - if there was no file, or the bundleName was omitted

+This endpoint only accepts one file at a time.
+If multiple files are uploaded, any extra files will be ignored.

 ### Owning Collection
 **/api/core/items/<:uuid>/owningCollection**